xeodou/go-sqlcipher/README.md

 ### Restrictions

-Operations on the database regarding to user management can only be preformed by an administrator user.
+Operations on the database regarding user management can only be preformed by an administrator user.

 ### Support

-The user authentication supports two kinds of users
+The user authentication supports two kinds of users:

 - administrators
 - regular users